sofiethorsen/cocktail/README.md

 cocktail
 =======================
+Running version can be found at: http://www.vadharduhemma.se/

 Gives drink suggestions based on the ingredients you have at home.

 Installation
 ==========